Bus Accident Lawyers

 Unfortunately, commercial buses are frequently involved in accidents in which members of the public are severely injured through a commercial bus driver's negligence or through failure of the bus owner to properly maintain and/or repair its bus and equipment.
 Under the law, a common carrier and its drivers must exercise the highest degree of care for the safety of its passengers.
 This care must be reasonably compatible with the conduct of its business in a convenient and satisfactory manner.
 Common carriers and their drivers are held to a higher standard of care than vehicle operators who do not carry paying passengers.
 Nevertheless, common carriers are not insurers of their passengers' safety.

-The bus accident lawyers at Allen and Allen are familiar with the complicated laws and regulations governing common carriers.
+The lawyers at Allen and Allen are familiar with the complicated laws and regulations governing common carriers.
 They have investigated and handled many commercial bus cases to a successful conclusion.
-Let us help you.
-Call our commercial bus accident lawyers today at 866-388-1307.
+Let us help you - call us today at 866-388-1307.

 On average, 17,000 children are injured each year in school bus related accidents.